-Mr. Whitten is involved extensively in trial litigation primarily in cases involving truck accidents, cargo claims, and commercial disputes.
+Mr. Whitten has been involved extensively in trial litigation primarily in cases involving truck accidents, cargo claims, and commercial disputes for nearly 25 years.
 He is routinely called upon by motor carriers and their insurers to investigate catastrophic truck accidents shortly after they occur.
 Mr. Whitten also handles insurance coverage questions, product liability, and general insurance defense litigation.
-Mr. Whitten has successfully defended both bench and jury trials including those involving wrongful death claims.
+Mr. Whitten has successfully defended jury and bench trials including those involving wrongful death and traumatic brain injury claims.
 He has represented clients in binding arbitration proceedings, and regularly helps clients achieve favorable settlements of their disputes.
-Mr. Whitten has spoken on truck accident litigation and other related topics at Great West Casualty Company’s Annual Safety Seminar as well as before the Indiana Motor Truck Association and private motor carriers.
-He has provided continuing legal education to attorneys in Indiana regarding truck accident litigation.
+Mr. Whitten has spoken on truck accident litigation and other related topics before numerous industry groups and private motor carriers.
+He has also provided continuing legal education to attorneys in Indiana regarding truck accident litigation.
 Mr. Whitten is admitted to practice before all state and federal courts within Indiana, and the United States Court of Appeals for the Sixth and Seventh Circuits.
-He is a member of the International Society of Primerus Law Firms, the Defense Research Institute, the Trucking Industry Defense Association, the Transportation Lawyers Association, the Transportation & Logistics Council, and the Indiana Motor Truck Association.
-Mr. Whitten graduated from the University of California, San Diego (B.A.) and Valparaiso University (J.D., magna cum laude) where he served on the Valparaiso Law Review editorial board.
+He is a member of the Defense Research Institute, Trucking Industry Defense Association, Transportation Lawyers Association, and Transportation & Logistics Council.
+Mr. Whitten has been selected as a 2020 Super Lawyer.
+Each year, only 5% of Indiana lawyers are selected to belong to this prestigious list.
+Mr. Whitten graduated from the University of California, San Diego (B.A.) and Valparaiso University (J.D., magna cum laude).

-Jason J. Hoy - email@example.com
+Jason J. Hoy

-Mr. Hoy has concentrated his law practice in defense litigation over the last 17 years.
+Mr. Hoy has concentrated his law practice in defense litigation over the last 20 years.
 His primary area of practice is defending commercial trucking companies from personal injury and workers compensation claims.
 However, Mr. Hoy has handled general liability, construction, employment, and general business matters.
 He has successfully tried cases to juries and argued in hearings before the Indiana Workers Compensation Board.
 He has written articles and spoken at seminars on managing litigation matters.
 He has presented to trade groups and spoken on trucking litigation matters before the Indiana Motor Truck Association.
 In 2009 and 2011, he was selected as a “Rising Star” amongst Indiana lawyers by the Indiana Super Lawyers magazine.
 Mr. Hoy graduated from Indiana University – Bloomington (B.A.) and Indiana University – Indianapolis (J.D.).
 He has served as an officer and member of a non-profit organization that provides hope and support for cancer patients and their families.

 James L. Culp

-Michael T. Terwilliger - email@example.com
+Michael T. Terwilliger

 Mr. Terwilliger is licensed in Indiana, Illinois and Kentucky, including the federal courts of these states as well as the United States Court of Appeals for the Seventh Circuit.
 Mr. Terwilliger defends businesses and individuals in commercial, auto, premises liability, and professional liability cases and has extensive jury trial experience, including the trial of catastrophic injury cases involving traumatic brain injury and wrongful death.
 He also handles first party coverage cases, including UM/UIM and bad faith claims.
-His appellate practice has yielded, among others, the following published opinions: Walker v.
+His appellate practice has yielded, among others, the following published opinions: Hoker Trucking, LLC v.
+Robbins, 43 N.E.3d 677 (Ind.Ct.App.
+2015); Walker v.
 Emplrs.
 Ins. of Wausau, 846 N.E.2d 1098 (Ind.Ct.App.
 2006); Madden v.
 INDOT, 832 N.E.2d 1122 (Ind.Ct.App.
 2005); Mesman v.
 Crane Pro Services, 409 F.3d 846 (7th Cir.
 2005); Monroe Guaranty Ins.
 Co. v.
 Berrier, 827 N.E.2d 158 (Ind.Ct.App.
 2005); Messer v.
 Cerestar USA, Inc., 803 N.E.2d 1240 (Ind.Ct.App.
 2004); Cload ex rel.
 Cload v.
 Copley Memorial Hospital, 767 N.E.2d 486 (2d Dist.
 2002), appeal denied 786 N.E.2d 181 (Ill.
 2002); and Palmer & Sons Paving, Inc. v.
 NIPSCO, 758 N.E.2d 550 (Ind.Ct.App.
 2001).
 He has been a presenter at Continuing Legal Education seminars focusing on injury cases including UM/UIM claims.
 He is OSHA 30 Certified.
 Mr. Terwilliger graduated from the University of Illinois (B.Arch., with Distinction) and the Valparaiso University School of Law (J.D., with Honors) where he served as Symposium Editor of the Valparaiso University Law Review.